brandonritterdev-source/Gobbernackle/README.md

 How It Works
 At the start of the night you bring a gift that you've found or made yourself to try and curry favor with the Gob Father.
 Don't Buy a Gift.

 Once everyone has submitted their gifts the Gob Father will choose his favorite and make that person the Gobs Chosen.
-They then wear the goblin mask and carry the scepter for the night.
+They then wear the goblin mask and carry the sceptre for the night.

-The rest of the participants try to beguile or steal the scepter/ scepter topper from the Chosen one without being noticed.
+The rest of the participants try to beguile or steal the sceptre/ sceptre topper from the Chosen one without being noticed.
 If they are detected the Chosen decides on a contest and whoever wins is the Chosen.

 Whoever is the Chosen one at the end of Troll 2 gains good fortune for the next year.
 The unworthy must consume goblin food to become more cunning for next year.